Yankees make four errors, lose 14-1 to Blue Jays

 Danny Jansen homered twice, once off No. 3 catcher Erik Kratz in the eighth, as the Blue Jays reduced their magic number to one for clinching a wild card berth and their first postseason appearance since 2016.

-The Yankees, who have four games left, are two games back of the Chicago White Sox for for the No. 4 seed and a home-field berth next week and are tied with Cleveland at 32-24.
-The White Sox dropped behind Minnesota into second place in the AL Central.

-Shortstop Gleyber Torres and Voit also made errors for the Yankees, who went 1 for 7 with runners in scoring position, a night after going 8 for 18 in a 12-1 win.
-Toronto out-hit New York 16-4.
+Shortstop Gleyber Torres and first baseman Luke Voit also made errors for the Yankees, who went 1 for 7 with runners in scoring position, a night after going 8 for 18 in a 12-1 win.

 Masahiro Tanaka (3-3) allowed five runs – three earned – and eight hits in four innings.
 New York dropped to 2-4 against the Blue Jays in Buffalo this season.